simoneb/nunit-ci/README.md

 1. `git clone https://github.com/simoneb/nunit-ci.git && cd nunit-ci`
 - `git submodule update --init`
 - `vagrant up server`.
-The first time it will take quite some time, just wait until provisioning is complete, then:
+The first time it will take a while, wait until provisioning is complete then:
 - Browse to [audrey.xip.io](http://audrey.xip.io) (yes, that's your local VM) and complete the installation and configuration.
 Default options are good, you just need to create a user.
 - `vagrant up windows_agent`.
 The first time it will download the box, which is huge, import it and then install many dependencies.
 Wait until provisioning is complete then logoff and logon with the `vagrant/vagrant` account to start the agent.
 > Do not reboot a machine managed by Vagrant from within the machine because at startup it will not re-mount the shared folders it needs to work properly.
 Only use Vagrant commands like `vagrant halt` or `vagrant reload`.